-I. 5-Tuple Definition of DFAs
+I. DFA 5-Tuple Definition

-- A DFA (Deterministic Finite Automaton) is a 5-tuple: M = ( Q, Σ, δ, q0, F ).
+- A Deterministic Finite Automaton is a 5-tuple: M = ( Q, Σ, δ, qstart, F ).

 - M denotes the Machine (aka the DFA).
+Alternatively, we can use D to denote the DFA.

 A. Components